gbirke/doit-filemappers/README.md

 All parameters have default values and can be left out.

+### Callback return value
+By default DoIt execution will stop when a task returns `False`.
+If your `callback` function returns `False` for a source/target pair, the generated action will also return `False`.
+However, all source/target pairs will be iterated.
+If you want to stop at an error immediately, you must raise an exception.

 ### Multiple dependent mappers
 If you are building a chain of mappers where the output files (targets) of one processing step become the input (sources) of the next step, you can't use a glob expression for the `src` parameter in the following mappers after the first because the files don't exist yet.
 Instead, you must set the `src` of each task after the first to the `target` output of the preceding task.
 The ChainedMapper (see below) does that for you.